Camden station (South Carolina)

 The station was built by the Seaboard Air Line Railroad in 1937.
 It was named to the National Register of Historic Places in 2000 as Seaboard Air Line Railroad Depot.
 A $2.5 million restoration and accessibility renovation took place in 2015.
 On November 10, 2024, the was merged with the as the Floridian.

+Amtrak completed renovations to this station as well as to Denmark station in early 2026.